 The largest chunk of bytes that a transport protocol can forward across specific medium is called MTU – Maximum Transmission Unit.
-If we speak about Ethernet, which is today the most common, he has by default 1522 bytes MTU.
+If we speak about Ethernet, which is today the most common, he has by default a frame size of 1522 bytes with the payload of 1500 bytes which is the amount of useful data he can carry in a single frame.

-So if we look at the wire and catch a standard Ethernet frame, we will see that he is able to carry 1500 bytes of data (Ethernet default MTU of 1500 bytes) and additional Ethernet header which is 14 bytes or 18 bytes when it has 802.1q VLAN tag added inside.
+So if we look at the wire and catch a standard Ethernet frame, we will see that he is able to carry 1500 bytes of data (Ethernet default MTU of 1500 bytes) and additional Ethernet header which is 18 bytes (14 bytes in header and 4 bytes in trailer) or 22 bytes when it has 802.1q VLAN tag added inside.

 Different MTUs: Interface MTU, IP MTU and TCP MSS